What is the lived experience podcast, and what is it about?

 In the last two years, she has steadily declined and is only 63!

-I will never have the evidence for this claim however, the amount of ECT over the years and medication in my opinion definitely did bring this on.
+I will never have the evidence for this claim.
+However, the amount of ECT over the years and medication, in my opinion, definitely did bring this on.
 I am not angry about it, however, this is the harsh reality of severe mental illness and it does shorten lifespans.

-I try to speak to my mum daily and whilst hearing her voice is traumatic for me, I know it's good for her which is why every day, I have the nurses at the facility call me.
+I try to speak to my mum daily, and whilst hearing her voice is traumatic for me, I know it's good for her, which is why every day, I have the nurses at the facility call me.

 Anne Kleber (Left) and Joel Kleber (Right)

-Update on my mum 2022!
+Update on my mum (2022)

-The final days and palliative care
+The final days of palliative care

 Unfortunately, my mother passed away on 07/02/22

-However, prior to her being made palliative there were various emergency hospital visits with me making the trip down every time to be with her.
+However, prior to her being made palliative, there were various emergency hospital visits, with me making the trip down every time to be with her.

-These times in hospital, were extremely tough as I thought it was the end each time with really not much clarity from doctors.
+These times in hospital were extremely tough as I thought it was the end each time with really not much clarity from doctors.

-This is not their fault, but it's due to the lack of research on the condition progressive supranuclear palsy (PSP).
+This is not their fault, but it's due to the lack of research on the condition of progressive supranuclear palsy (PSP).

 My mum's last words to me were 'I love you' which sums her up really, she had an unwavering love for me and everyone she knew.